 Allergy Tests Explained by The Experts

-Firstly, what is an allergy test and how is is carried out?
+What is an allergy test and how is is carried out?

-At Nails & Brows Mayfair, an allergy test (or skin test) is performed by applying the appropriate products behind your ear, at least 48 hours before your chosen treatment.
+At Nails & Brows Mayfair, an allergy test is performed by applying the appropriate products behind your ear, at least 48 hours before your chosen treatment.
 After a minute or two, this is wiped off using cotton wool and warm water.
 A note is then made to your file to record which allergy test has been performed and the date.
 An allergy test is usually valid for 6 months.

 Are there different types of Allergy Tests?

-Lash Extensions require a different sort of allergy test.
+Lash Extensions require a different type of allergy test.
 It is important that this kind of test is performed by a qualified Eyelash Technician to ensure done correctly and safely.
 At Nails & Brows Mayfair, an appointment time of approx 15-20 mins is required.
 The Lash Expert will apply a few lashes using their adhesive to the outer corner of your eye(s).
 The reason it is carried out this way, is that this shows a much truer representation of the Lash Extension treatment itself.
 Applying eyelash glue behind your ear is not a satisfactory allergy test.
 (Eyelash glue contains chemicals which are irritants to the skin).

 Does an Allergy Test hurt?